 Data availability and quality are usually the biggest challenges when calculating a portfolio footprint.

 If you only hold large cap index funds, you’ll probably find some data via company reports or existing data providers.
 But there’s always gaps, particularly for Scope 3 which can be 90% of the footprint for certain portfolios.

 At Emmi, we’ve made it easy for you by building predictive models that give you emissions coverage across +40k equities.
-We’ve also recently opened up our sandbox - and that’s all you need to calculate your footprint, net-zero alignment or even value at risk.

 What does the portfolio carbon footprint tell me?

 Calculating your portfolio footprint is merely the first step in understanding carbon risk and opportunities for investors.
 Questions like: